wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 activated with `M-x`.

 -   `describe-variable` - Open the documentation and source code for an Emacs Lisp variable.
+Also accessible with `C-h v`.
 -   `describe-function` - Open the documentation and source code for an Emacs Lisp function.
+Also accessible with `C-h f`.
 -   `describe-key` - After running, the next key map action will be recorded.
 This will then open the documentation for the function that runs when that key is pressed.
 For example, in the default normal state of Evil, pressing `describe-key` followed by `j` opens the documentation for `evil-next-line`.
+Also accessible with `C-h k`.

 `which-key-mode` is used to print out the available keys in scenarios where keys are changed.
-For example, in normal mode, the "g" key is used as a prefix for several commands like "gd" (go to definition) and "gg" (go to top of file).
-Enabling which-key-mode will show a small popup with the available actions if the prefix "g" is pressed.
-This is very convinient and is not intrusive as the pop-up only comes up when a small delay is detected.

-{{< figure src="/ox-hugo/which-key.png" >}}
+For example, when pressing `C-h`, a small popup with help information will show after a small delay.

 ```emacs-lisp
 (require 'which-key)